Where to Start

 Budget vs Premium: Where Your Money Actually Goes

 Don't let marketing fluff about 'enhanced features' fool you.
-The core difference between a $15 hardwire kit and an $80 one boils down to component quality, precision engineering, and the robustness of the voltage regulation.
+The core difference between a bargain-bin hardwire kit and a well-made one boils down to component quality, precision engineering, and the robustness of the voltage regulation.
 It's not about the 'experience,' it's about the mean time to failure.
 Wirecutter reviews often highlight higher-end options, but let's break down why.

 |---|---|---|